rgj40q/laughing-succotash/doc.md

 ## §3.6

 APPOSITIVE PHRASE may be single or multiple.
-If multiple, parts may be separated with appositive conjunction 'el', and if they are, there may be an appositive conjunction in the beginning.
+If multiple, parts may be separated with appositive conjunction *el*, *ol*, and if they are, there may be an appositive conjunction in the beginning.
 * // to do: examples

 Each single is of two types.
 The first consists of intransitive appositive, optionally followed by an adverb type B phrase.